miguelrodrigueztorrente/miguelrodrigueztorrente.github.io/projects/bardakedabra.md

 date: 2025
 published: true
 labels:
-  - Indie Game
+  - Endless Runner
-  - Unity
+  - Player Progression
-  - Game Design
+  - Easy Controls
 summary: "A reinvented indie game of the classic Google's Dinosaur Game.
 Adds a new visual style, new mechanics, replayability, and an ending to the game."
 projecturl: projects/bardakedabra_build/index.html
 ---